HumanSignal/label-studio/docs/source/guide/persistent_storage.md

 }
 ```

-4. After you add an IAM policy, configure your `lse-values.yaml` file:
+4. After you add an IAM policy, configure your `lse-values.yaml` file.
+   Optionally, you can choose a folder by specifying `folder` (default is `""` or omit this argument):

 ```yaml
 global: